Ayurveda | 15 Aug 2023

 • If one’s metabolism is optimum and there is no presence of diabetes or other similar problems, then, Upavasana or fasting once a week will reduce inflammation.

-• Meditation, adopting the habit of breathing deeply, gentle stretching, adopting a daily rhythm for bedtime and waking up and creating emotional and social boundaries are some ways to stay in an anti-inflammatory state.
+• Meditation, adopting the habit of breathing deeply, gentle stretching, adopting a daily rhythm for bedtime and waking up and creating emotional and social boundaries are some ways to stay in an Ayurveda anti-inflammatory state.

 • Go for a deep holistic detox- this is one of the best ways to avoid disease manifested by chronic inflammatory disorders.
+Consider detox for inflammation when guided by an Ayurvedic physician.

 Where do I start?